itikaa2008/-Food-Waste-Forecasting-AI-Project-/README.md

 ---

 ## 5️⃣ **AI Techniques Used**

 🤖 The project applies core machine learning methodologies, including:
 - 🔢 **Linear Regression** for numerical prediction of food wastage quantities based on inputs such as number of people served, meal type, and day of the week.
 - 📊 **K-Means Clustering** for identifying patterns in food waste trends and grouping similar consumption profiles.

 ---

 ## 6️⃣ **Data Used**

-📂 The dataset includes relevant parameters such as:
-- Number of people served per meal
-- Type and timing of meals (breakfast/lunch/dinner)
-- Quantity of food prepared
-- Quantity of food wasted
+- The dataset comprises records of food preparation and waste collected from various sources globally.
-- Date and day of the week
-- Event indicators (if applicable)
+- Key attributes include date, meal type, number of people served, quantity of food prepared, and amount of food wasted.
-The data can be sourced from custom institutional records or available datasets on platforms such as Kaggle.
+- The data is either sourced from publicly available datasets or simulated to reflect real-world scenarios for global food service operations.

----

 ## 7️⃣ **Proposed Solution**
-✅ The solution involves collecting historical food consumption and waste data, training a machine learning model, and using the model to predict future food requirements.
-By integrating this system with simple dashboards or admin tools, decision-makers can take proactive steps to reduce waste.
+Using machine learning models, we predict how much food is likely to go to waste on a given day or under specific conditions.
+This allows organizations to:

+- Prepare the right quantity of food
+- Minimize operational and food costs
+- Reduce ecological impact
+- Donate surplus food in time
 ---

 ## 8️⃣ **Sustainable Development Goals (SDGs) Involved**
-🌐 This project directly supports the following United Nations Sustainable Development Goals:

 - **SDG 2 – Zero Hunger**: By reducing wastage and potentially redirecting surplus food, the project contributes to food security.
 - **SDG 12 – Responsible Consumption and Production**: The project promotes efficient resource usage and aims to reduce the environmental footprint of food services.